cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ### Models

-The Models page allows you to manage deep learning (DL) models uploaded for auto annotation.
-To open the model manager, click the Models button on the navigation bar.
-The Models page contains information about all the existing models.
+The Models page contains a list of deep learning (DL) models deployed for semi-automatic and automatic annotation.
+To open the Models page, click the Models button on the navigation bar.
 The list of models is presented in the form of a table.
-The parameters indicated or each model are the following:
+The parameters indicated for each model are the following:
  - ``Framework`` the model is based on
  - model ``Name``
  - model ``Type``: